3 Days in Paris, France — Posh First Timer’s Guide

 Breakfast - Cédric Grolet Opéra

-Kickstart your first day in Paris with a visit to the home of the pastry wizard himself, Cédric Grolet.
+Kickstart your first morning of this Paris in three days itinerary with a visit to the home of the pastry wizard himself, Cédric Grolet.
 Considered by many to be the most emblematic pastry chef of his generation, you may have seen social media clips of Cédric breaking open the many laminated layers of a buttery croissant or creating a photorealistic fruit dessert crafted strictly using flavors from that ingredient itself.
 However you’ve been introduced, any creation concocted from the mind of Cédric is sure to amaze, so there’s no better way to enjoy classic French pastry techniques than by visiting Cédric Grolet Opéra, the chef’s first bakery-pastry shop.

 -